This document explains the basics of RPC policies in Qubes. For more information, see Qrexec: command execution in VMs.

 As soon as a rule is found that matches the action being evaluated, parsing stops.

-We can see what this means by looking at the second row.
+We can see what this means by looking at the third row.

 It says that we’re denied from attempting to copy a file from any VM tagged with “work” to any VM whatsoever.